AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- Burger King Tuna 7D</p>

 !!! note
     Updated 6.1.
-The strongest build at the moment for HoFS.
-The strength of this build should also go noticeably up in Kalpas +2 weathers.
+The strength of this build noticeably goes up in Kalpas +2 weathers.

 > Boss to be Chosen: Hephaestus, then Elysia, Aponia (easiest) or Vill-V.